Birthday: June 11, 1456 (Gemini)

 Born In: Warwickshire, England

-Anne Neville was an English Queen.
-She was the younger daughter of Richard Neville, Earl of Warwick.
-She was born in the very wealthy and politically influential House of Neville family in late medieval England during a period of intense political unrest and conspiracies for control over the throne.
-She saw her father act as the prime king-maker behind Edward IV, son of Richard, Duke of York.
-The Earl initially supported the York faction in their fight for the throne against the House of Lancaster in the hope of political and financial gain.
-Later, he used Anne to play a crucial role in support of Henry VI by marrying her to Prince Edward, son of King Henry VI and exiled queen Margaret of Anjou.
-When the Earl of Warwick defeated the House of York and re-established Henry VI on the throne of England (though for a brief period) in 1470, Annie became the Princess of Wales.
-When Edward IV regained the throne, Anne lived as a commoner for a short period before getting re-married to Richard of Gloucester and eventually getting crowned as Queen of England in 1483.
+Anne Neville was an English queen and the younger daughter of Richard Neville, Earl of Warwick.
+She was born into the wealthy and politically influential House of Neville during a period of intense political unrest and conspiracies for control over the throne in late medieval England.
+She witnessed her father act as the prime kingmaker behind Edward IV, son of Richard, Duke of York.
+The Earl initially supported the York faction in their fight for the throne against the House of Lancaster, hoping for political and financial gain.
+Later, he married Anne to Prince Edward, son of King Henry VI and Queen Margaret of Anjou, to strengthen his support for Henry VI.
+When the Earl of Warwick temporarily defeated the House of York and re-established Henry VI on the throne of England in 1470, Anne became the Princess of Wales.
+However, when Edward IV regained the throne, Anne lived as a commoner for a short period before marrying Richard of Gloucester, who later became King Richard III.
+She was eventually crowned Queen of England in 1483.

 British Celebrities Born In June